NewsLocal News

 "Measurable progress has been made on cost-of-living pressures, drug costs have been lowered on the consumer, and red tape has been cut for small businesses," Cole said.

-Recent polling, however, shows Trump's approval ratings on the economy have slipped.
-An AP-NORC poll this month found that just 39% approve of Trump's handling of the economy, while 59% disapprove.
+Recent polling shows Trump's approval ratings on the economy slipped.
+An AP-NORC poll in February found just 39% approve of Trump's handling of the economy, while 59% disapprove.

-Data centers and the cost to operate them were also a major topic during the address — one that hits close to home for Green Country.
-Trump announced a new ratepayer protection pledge amid growing concerns that residents could be stuck paying for the utility costs of data centers.
+A major topic of the address: data centers and the cost of operating them.
+Trump announced a new ratepayer protection pledge amid growing concerns residents could be stuck paying utility costs for data centers.

 Stay in touch with us anytime, anywhere --